-The significance of empathy, the awareness of how another person perceives or feels, is often underestimated.
-When there is a specific goal to be achieved, the role of empathy is often perceived as a secondary nice-to-have or considered completely irrelevant.
-But here, at the Dr. U Hair and Skin Clinics, here in Los Angeles, it has been a foremost factor that has guided our thinking processes and enabled us to successfully produce the best treatment outcomes for our patients.
-One example, in particular, is the application of laser for resolving early stage AKN (Acne Keloidalis Nuchae) lesions.
+Empathy & AKN Treatment: The significance of empathy, the awareness of how another person perceives or feels, is often underestimated.
+When there is a specific goal to be achieved, the role of empathy is often perceived as a secondary nice-to-have or considered entirely irrelevant.
+But here, at the Dr. U Hair and Skin Clinics here in Los Angeles, it has been a foremost factor that has guided our thinking processes and enabled us to produce the best treatment outcomes for our patients successfully.
+One example, in particular, is the application of a laser for resolving early-stage AKN (Acne Keloidalis Nuchae) lesions.

 Rethinking the Status Quo of Existing AKN Laser Treatment Using Empathy

-The initial manifestations of Acne Keloidalis Nuchae resemble small pimples, which in many cases can be treated with laser in order to flatten them.
-Essentially, this process works by focusing the energy of the laser to permanently destroy the mechanisms of hair growth within the follicle.
+The initial manifestations of Acne Keloidalis Nuchae resemble small pimples, which in many cases can be treated with a laser to flatten them.
+Essentially, this process works by focusing the laser’s energy on permanently destroying the mechanisms of hair growth within the follicle.

-In AKN, hair is the main trigger of the condition, causing surrounding skin tissue to become irritated and promoting excessive fibrotic healing to take place.
-By using laser energy to remove the hair and destroy the region of the follicle which produces new hair shafts, it is then possible to stop the progression of AKN, causing the lesions to subside.
+In AKN, hair is the main trigger of the condition, causing surrounding skin tissue to become irritated and promoting excessive fibrotic healing.
+By using laser energy to remove the hair and destroy the region of the follicle, which produces new hair shafts, it is possible to stop the progression of AKN, causing the lesions to subside.

-Accomplishing the basic job of doing away with the small AKN bumps is not enough.
-If you position yourself in the patient’s shoes, you will then realize that more can be done to help them achieve a higher level of satisfaction.
+Accomplishing the primary job of doing away with the small AKN bumps is not enough.
+If you position yourself in the patient’s shoes, you will realize that more can be done to help them achieve a higher level of satisfaction.

 The Challenges of Living Life with Acne Keloidalis Nuchae